v1ld/reactive_hud/README.md

 *  oHud

-   Primary Needs and Rads meters show only when close to their thresholds.
+   Encumbrance, Primary Needs and Rads meters show only when close to their thresholds.

    Weapon Condition and Ammo show only when weapon health is below a threshold or the weapon isn't fully loaded.